Now that PG&E has filed for bankruptcy, what happens next?

 Additionally, the embattled utility giant said it expects that its employees will continue to receive their pay and health care benefits as usual.

-What’s more, PG&E said it will continue to make investments in the safety of its system as it works with regulators, policymakers and other key stakeholders to consider a “range of alternatives to provide for the safe delivery of natural gas and electric service for the long-term in an environment that continues to be challenged by climate change.”
+PG&E also said it will continue to make investments in the safety of its system as it works with regulators, policymakers and other key stakeholders to consider a “range of alternatives to provide for the safe delivery of natural gas and electric service for the long-term in an environment that continues to be challenged by climate change.”

-In a statement, Simon said the board believes a court-supervised process under Chapter 11 will “best enable PG&E to resolve its potential liabilities in an orderly, fair and expeditious fashion.”
+The company's chief executive John Simon, who was appointed on the interim basis after its CEO Geisha Williams left earlier this month, said the board believes a court-supervised process under Chapter 11 will “best enable PG&E to resolve its potential liabilities in an orderly, fair and expeditious fashion.”

 “We expect this process also will enable PG&E to access the capital and resources we need to continue providing our customers with safe service and investing in our systems and infrastructure,” Simon added.

-Last week, the power company also said it’s searching for a new board of directors at both its holding company and its utility unit.
+The power company also said it’s searching for a new board of directors at both its holding company and its utility unit.

 “Once the company files for bankruptcy, the litigation that the company is currently facing in connection with the wildfires will be stayed.
 Customers should continue to receive their natural gas and electric service uninterrupted during PG&E’s bankruptcy.
 However, it is likely that PG&E will be seeking a rate increase for customers as part of a Chapter 11 plan of reorganization,” Foss said.